wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-secure-administrators/includes/just-time-privileges.md

      ![Notification screen](../media/notification.png)

-1. Now that you’ve configured and updated the settings for a role, in the Privileged Identity Management pane, add a member to the role by selecting **Roles -> + Add Assignments**.
+1. Now that you've configured and updated the settings for a role, in the Privileged Identity Management pane, add a member to the role by selecting **Roles -> + Add Assignments**.
 Then, select the role to be configured and members to assign.

      ![Add assignments screen](../media/add-assignments.png)